akshdeepsandhu/AirBnBProject/README.md

 `p = 3` `q = 2`

 Since there are a lot of signficant lags, it might be hard to decide what parameters to choose for the model.
 A good starting point is the auto.arima() function.
 This find the best fitting model based on either AIC or BIC.
 From the above acf and pacf plots a ARIMA(3,1,2) may be approriate.
+Another method to decide an intial model is to use the ```auto.arima()``` function, part of the forecast package.

     ## Series: diff_ds
     ## ARIMA(3,0,1) with zero mean